-The 1890s have been often referred to as The Gay Nineties and La Belle Époque.
+Additionally, they include the 1890's, which are often referred to as the Gay Nineties or La Belle Epoque.
 Times were good, Paris was the center of high fashion, and for those who could afford it, dress was lavish and highly decorative.
-The S-shaped silhouette emerged, characterized by an hourglass silhouette with a protruding bust and the illusion of a large rear.
-The corset continued to be worn and was essential to achieving the fashionable silhouette of a tiny waist.